mikesturm/ed/todaycard.md

 ## Tips for How to Fill Out Your Card

+- **Be conscious of your calendar**\
-- Look at your calendar before you begin filling out your tasks, to understand how much time you have available to take care of tasks on your initial big list.
+Look at your calendar before you begin filling out your tasks, to understand how much time you have available to take care of tasks on your initial big list.
 If you’re in meetings, picking up and dropping off kids, making dinner, and cleaning up for all but 2 hours today—consider a maximum of 3 items.
-Don’t put yourself under undue pressure.
+Don’t put yourself under undue pressure.\
 I like to use the rule of no more than 1.25 items per hour of free time.

-- Favor *push* items over *pull* items.
+- **Favor *push* items over *pull* items.**\
 A *push* item is one that you need to make happen, as opposed to going to a meeting that’s been set up already.
 A *pull* item is one that either happens due to habit, or takes little effort or motivation for you to do.
 Meeting with someone when the meeting is already on your calendar—that’s a pull item, and not worth putting on your card.
 The exception would be when you’re notoriously bad about making meetings—in which case, put it on the card to motivate you to finally follow through!

-- Favor items that take longer than 15 minutes.
+- **Favor items that take longer than 15 minutes.**\
 This isn’t a hard and fast rule, but it’s usually the best way to go.
 An exception is when a really important but difficult task might only take 5 minutes, but you really have to push yourself to do it.
 By all means, put it on the card.
 But I’ve found those instances are rare.
 Reserve the card for the things that take a decent amount of your day’s free time and energy.

 ## Review and Vow